borbelyattila11/ImageSignal/JPEG Compression.md

 - **Cb** and **Cr** represents the chrominance (color information) This separation helps compressing the chrominance components more heavily since the human eye is less sensitive to color details than brightness.

-## The Modified Discretee Cosine Transform (MDCT)
+## The Discrete Cosine Transform (DCT)
-**MDCT** is a variant of Discrete Cosine Transform (DCT) applied to 8x8 blocks in the JPEG algorithm.
+**DCT** Discrete Cosine Transform (DCT) applied to 8x8 blocks in the JPEG algorithm.
 It converts spatial-domain pixel values into frequency-domain coefficients.
 The higher frequencies, which correspind to fine details are typically quantized more aggressively, leading to compression.

 ## Quantization
-In JPEG the process of reducing precision of the DCT coefficients.
-A **quantization matrix** is used to divide each DCT coefficient by a corresponding value, rounding it to an integer.
-This introduces loss, but also significantly reduces the data size.
+Quantization reduces the precision of the DCT coefficients by dividing them element-wise by a predefined **quantization table** and rounding the results.
+This step introduces loss but essential for achieving significant compression.

+- **Luminance Table**: Used for the Y (brightness) component
+- **Chrominance Table**: Used for the Cb and Cr (color) components

+The quantization tables specify how much each frequency component should be scaled based on the human visual system:
+- Low-frequency components have smaller values in the table and are preseved with higher precison (general structure of the image)
+- High-frequency components have larger values in the table, so they are more aggressively quantized (details and sharp changes)

 ## Zig-Zag Ordering
 After quantization, the DCT coefficients are reordered using **zig-zag scanning**, it reorders the coefficients by starting at the top-left corner of the 8x8 block and moving in a zig-zag pattern, collecting the coefficients in the order of their frequency.
 This helps grouping low-frequency components (since they are more important) before high-frequency ones (they are discardables).